-- Recycle household products and paint.
+- · Recycle household products and paint.
 For resources, visit AuroraGov.org/Recycle. - Do your part to protect water quality and never dump items into nearby streams or channels.
 Additionally, prevent litter and pick up pet waste. - Use only enough pesticides, landscaping chemicals and fertilizer as necessary.
-Excess garden and lawn-care materials wash into and pollute waterways during rainfall. - Dispose of household waste, grease and motor oil properly, not down sinks or storm drains. - Prevent trash and debris from entering storm drains and catch basins. - Report hazardous material spills, illegal dumping, or spills that could enter the waterways, as well as information about properly handling hazardous materials, by calling 303.326.8645. - Get rid of unwanted or expired medication at a drug-take-back location.
-Flushing pharmaceuticals down the toilet can harm our waterways.
+Excess garden and lawn-care materials wash into and pollute waterways during rainfall. - · Dispose of household waste, grease and motor oil properly, not down sinks or storm drains. - · Prevent trash and debris from entering storm drains and catch basins. - Report hazardous material spills, illegal dumping, or spills that could enter the waterways, as well as information about properly handling hazardous materials, by calling 303.326.8645. - For additional publications about Household Chemical Use, including Preventing Stormwater Pollution from Construction Sites; Preventing Stormwater Pollution from Household Waste; Preventing Stormwater Pollution from Industrial Activities; and Preventing Stormwater Pollution from Landscaping, visit AuroraGov.org/Stormwater.